-The most striking finding of the present study was that RPZ, PPI, attenuated esophageal mucosal injury induced by duodenoesophageal reflux.
-The significant role of bile acid in the pathogenesis of reflux esophagitis has previously been demonstrated.
-As discussed above, bile acids represent one of the important constituents of duodenal fluid that has been implicated in esophageal mucosal injury.
-Based on our histological findings, an animal model was used to determine whether duodenoesophageal reflux caused induction of COX2.
-We observed markedly enhanced expression of COX2 in inflamed esophageal mucosa obtained from rats in which an esophagoduodenal anastomosis had been created.
-In contrast, COX2 was undectable in normal esophageal mucosa.
-Bile acid is harmful to the squamous epithelium of the esophagus, causing reflux esophagitis even without gastric acid reflux.
+The most striking finding in the present study was that RPZ attenuated oesophageal mucosal injury that was induced by duodenoesophageal reflux.
+The significant role of bile acid in the pathogenesis of reflux oesophagitis has previously been demonstrated.
+As discussed above, bile acids represent one of the important constituents of duodenal fluid that has been implicated in oesophageal mucosal injury.
+Based on our histological findings, an animal model was used to determine whether duodenoesophageal reflux is caused induction of COX2.
+We observed markedly enhanced expression of COX2 in inflamed oesophageal mucosa that was obtained from rats in which an oesophagoduodenal anastomosis had been created.
+In contrast, COX2 was undetectable in normal oesophageal mucosa.
+Bile acid is harmful to the squamous epithelium of the oesophagus, causing reflux oesophagitis even without gastric acid reflux.

-The precise mechanisms by which bile acid causes esophageal injury remain unclear.
+The precise mechanisms by which bile acid causes oesophageal injury remain unclear.
 Bile acids induce COX2 by both transcriptional and post-transcriptional mechanisms[8.9] .
-Previously, protein kinase C was implicated as being important for bile acid-mediated induction of COX2.
-Bile acids can also stimulate PI-3K activity[10] ; this suggests that PI-3K could be involved in mediating the induction of COX2.
+Previously, protein kinase C was implicated as important for the bile acid-mediated induction of COX2.
+Bile acids can also stimulate PI-3K activity[10] ; this finding suggests that PI-3K could be involved in mediating the induction of COX2.
 In support of this notion, we found that 2 inhibitors of PI-3K activity blocked the induction of COX2 by bile acids.
 ERK1/2MAPK is downstream of PI-3K and has been implicated in the regulation of COX2[11] .
 In fact, ERK1/2MAPK is involved in regulating both the transcription of COX2 and stability of COX2 mRNA.
-Treatment with bile acid induced ERK1/2 activity; inhibiting the activation of ERK1/2 blocked the induction of COX2 by bile acid.
-Taken together, it seems likely that bile acid-mediated induction of COX2 involves a signaling cascade comprised of PKC, PI-3K and ERK1/2MAPK.

-There are little data on how RPZ reduces the degree of bile reflux.
+Treatment with bile acid induced ERK1/2 activity, and inhibiting the activation of ERK1/2 blocked the induction of COX2 by bile acid.
+Taken together, it seems likely that the bile acid-mediated induction of COX2 involves a signalling cascade that consists of PKC, PI-3K and ERK1/2MAPK.
+Data on how RPZ reduces the degree of bile reflux are scarce.

-Champion et al found a reduction of percentage time of bilirubin absorbance>0.14 from 32.8% to 4.7% with 40 mg of omeprazole daily in nine patients ( three with GERD and six with Barrett’s esophagus )[12].
-Administering the same dose of omeprazole to 11 BO patients, Marshall et al could demonstrate a decrease of esophageal bilirubin exposure from a median of 28.9% to 2.4%[13].
+Champion et al found a reduction in the percentage time of bilirubin absorbance>0.14 from 32.8% to 4.7% with 40 mg of omeprazole daily in nine patients ( three with GERD and six with Barrett’s oesophagus)[12].
+Administering the same dose of omeprazole to 11 BO patients, Marshall et al observed a decrease in the oesophageal bilirubin exposure from a median of 28.9% to 2.4%[13].

-There are two possible explanations for a reduction of DGER by acid suppressant therapy.
-First is the fact that PPI generally reduce gastric secretion by about 40% and, hence the volume of refluxate[14].
-Second, PPI has been shown to augment the antral and duodenal phase Ⅲ migrating motor complex in healthy individuals ,thereby accelerating antroduodenal passage of gastric contents, which should reduce duodenogastric reflux[15] .
-These findings show that PPIs are able to reduce reflux of bile acids into the esophagus.
-In our total gastrectomy model, there is no effect of gastric secretion by PPI.
-Really, there is no difference between control group (26.5±2.5 mmol/L) and PPI group (22.9±1.7 mmol/L ) in bile acid concentration from the common bile duct.
-PPI does not inhibit the secretion of bile acid from the common bile duct.
-Therefore, we speculate PPI accelerates duodenal phase Ⅲ migrating motor complex, accelerating duodenal passage of duodenal contents ( bile acids ), which should reduce duodenoesophageal reflux.
+There are two possible explanations for the reduction of DGER with acid suppressant therapy.
+First, PPIs generally reduce gastric secretion by approximately 40%, decreasing the volume of refluxate[14].
+Second, PPIs have been shown to augment the antral and duodenal phase Ⅲ migrating motor complex in healthy individuals, accelerating antroduodenal passage of gastric contents, which should reduce duodenogastric reflux[15] .
+These findings show that PPIs can reduce the reflux of bile acids into the oesophagus.
+In our total gastrectomy model, gastric secretion was not affected by PPI.
+There was no difference between the control (26.5±2.5 mmol/L) and PPI groups (22.9±1.7 mmol/L ) in bile acid concentration from the common bile duct.
+PPIs do not inhibit the secretion of bile acid from the common bile duct.
+Therefore, we speculate that PPIs accelerate the duodenal phase Ⅲ migrating motor complex, accelerating the duodenal passage of duodenal contents ( bile acids ), which should reduce duodenoesophageal reflux.

-Recent studies have indicated that PPIs have effects well beyond acid suppression, and have revealed many types of inflammatory cytokines in the esophageal mucosa of GERD patients[16] .
-In addition, histological improvement may also implicate the cytoprotective properties of Rabeprazole against bile induced esophageal damage[17].
+Recent studies have indicated that PPIs have effects beyond acid suppression and have revealed many types of inflammatory cytokines in the oesophageal mucosa of GERD patients[16] .
+Additionally, histological improvement may also implicate the cytoprotective properties of Rabeprazole against bile-induced oesophageal damage[17].